Free Updates

 Selecting Loans Manually

-When you click the Browse Notes link from the Lending Club Accounts screen you are presented with all available loans.
-There are typically somewhere between 500 and 2,000 loans available at any one time.
+When you click the Browse Loans link from the Lending Club Accounts screen you are presented with all available loans as you can see in the screenshot above.
+There are typically somewhere between 300 and 500 loans available at any one time.
 When you click on a loan you are presented with the details for that borrower.

 A loan listing contains five different types of information to enable investors to make an informed decision whether to invest or not.